Amid lingering tensions, signs of possible Japan-China collaboration | The Japan Times

 Difficulties between Tokyo and Beijing abound.
 Both countries have substantive policy differences involving the Senkaku Islands and the East China Sea, North Korea, and China’s militarization of the South China Sea.

-Other strains involve China’s environmental degradation and its impact on Japan, differences over trade and investment, China’s “One Belt, One Road” initiative and Japan’s work with the United States and regional partners on an open Indo-Pacific strategy counter China’s expansionist maritime activities.
+Other strains involve China’s environmental degradation and its impact on Japan, differences over trade and investment, China’s “One Belt, One Road” initiative and Japan’s work with the U.S. and regional partners on an open Indo-Pacific strategy aimed to counter China’s expansionist maritime activities.

 Yet, events of late may move Japan and China toward increased cooperation.